-Sand, deckchairs, palm trees and organised activities along the banks of the Seine and the Bassin de la Villette.
+Sand, deckchairs, palm trees and organised activities along the banks of the Seine, the Bassin de la Villette and the Canal Saint-Martin.

 THEATRES

 With more than 300 performances a week and 130 performance spaces, Paris has a huge variety of plays running throughout the year.